How Much Do You Need To Earn To Afford A Private Property In Singapore?

 Being one of the most affluent and expensive regions in Singapore, the Core Central Region is home to neighbourhoods such as Holland Village, River Valley, Orchard, Tanglin and Sentosa.

-Even at the lower end, the price of a 1,200 square-foot condominium averages out at S$2,224,602.
+Even at the lower end, the price of a 1,200 square-foot condominium could cost around S$2,224,602.
 In order to figure out how much you need to earn to purchase this property, we can simplify the calculations below:

 In the table above, we are assuming that a loan of S$1,668,452 is taken out for a period of 30 years after satisfying a 25% down payment.
 The monthly repayment of the home loan would then be S$7,492.
 To satisfy a debt-to-income ratio of 60%, the minimum monthly salary that you would need to earn is S$12,487 per month or $149,844 per annum.
 This is assuming that you have no other debt commitments, such as other mortgages and loans.